conduitio-labs/conduit-connector-salesforce/README.md

 The Source connector subscribes to Salesforce platform events and queries published events in real time.

+## Destination

+The Destination connector publishes incoming records to Salesforce platform events in real time.

 ### How it works

 This section describes the technical details of how the connector works.

 #### PubSub API

-Conduit Source Connector uses [PubSub API](https://developer.salesforce.com/docs/platform/pub-sub-api/overview) for subscribing to event data.
+Conduit Source and Destination Connector uses [PubSub API](https://developer.salesforce.com/docs/platform/pub-sub-api/overview) for subscribing to event data.

 ##### Platform Events